Head of Special Educational Needs and Disability: Louise Bartos

 Referrals to our early years SEND team will be accepted from health and care professionals and special educational needs coordinators in early years settings.

-- early years SEND referral form (PDF 166KB)
+- early years SEND referral form

 - early years SEND funding form for schools (PDF 444.5KB)

 - early years SEND funding form for private, voluntary and independent childcare and education settings (PDF 447KB)